LeakyAbstractions/result-docs/docs/basic-usage/unwrapping-values.md

 }
 ```

-{% hint style="info" %}
+{% include notification.html
+  status="is-info"
+  icon="fas fa-info-circle"
-Note that, although the mapping function may return `null`, it is not the best practice.
+  message="Note that, although the mapping function may return `null`, it is not the best practice." %}
-{% endhint %}

 ## Streaming Success/Failure Value